Iván Jaime

-Iván Jaime Pajuelo (born 26 September 2000) is a Spanish footballer who plays for Famalicão as a central midfielder.
+Iván Jaime Pajuelo (born 26 September 2000) is a Spanish footballer who plays as an attacking midfielder or winger for Major League Soccer club CF Montréal on loan from Porto.

 Club career

 Málaga

 Born in Málaga, Andalusia, Jaime joined Málaga CF's youth setup in 2011.
 He made his senior debut with the reserves on 26 November 2017, coming on as a first-half substitute in a 1–0 Tercera División away win against Villacarrillo CF.

 On 11 September 2018, fifteen days shy of his 18th birthday, Jaime made his first-team debut by replacing fellow debutant Abdel Abqar in a 1–2 home loss against UD Almería for the season's Copa del Rey.
-He scored his first senior goal on 25 November, netting the opener or the B's through a penalty kick in a 2–1 home defeat of Atlético Sanluqueño CF in the Segunda División B championship.
+He scored his first senior goal on 25 November, netting the opener for the B's through a penalty kick in a 2–1 home defeat of Atlético Sanluqueño CF in the Segunda División B championship.

 On 28 February 2019, Jaime renewed his contract with the Blanquiazules until 2022.
 He made his Segunda División debut on 12 June of the following year, replacing fellow youth graduate Luis Muñoz late into a 1–3 home loss against SD Huesca.

 Famalicão

 On 23 September 2020, Jaime moved abroad and signed a five-year contract with Portuguese Primeira Liga side F.C.
 Famalicão.
 He scored his first professional goal the following 4 April, netting his team's second in a 2–0 home win over F.C.
 Paços de Ferreira; late in the month, he scored a brace in a 3–0 success at Gil Vicente F.C.

+In the 2022–23 season, Jaime scored 11 goals and made 5 assists in 33 appearances in all competitions for Famalicão.
+That season, He also received the awards of Midfielder of the Month for April 2023 and Young Player of the Season.

+Porto

+On 31 August 2023, Portuguese giants FC Porto announced the signing of Jaime on a five-year contract, for a reported fee of €10 million for 90% of the player's economic rights.
+He made his debut three days later, coming off the bench to replace Nico González in the 85th minute of a 1–1 league draw at home against Arouca.
+On 15 September, Jaime made his first start for Porto, in a 1–0 league win away at Estrela da Amadora.
+Four days later, he made his UEFA Champions League debut, starting in a 3–1 away victory over Shakhtar Donetsk.
+On 23 September, Jaime scored his first goal for Porto, the opener in a 2–1 league victory over Gil Vicente in the Estádio do Dragão.

+Loan to Valencia

+On 3 February 2025, Jaime returned to Spain and joined Valencia CF on loan with an option to buy.

+Loan to Montréal

+On 22 August 2025, CF Montréal announced the acquisition of Jaime as a Designated Player through a loan with an option to buy.
+The loan runs until 30 June 2026.